 1. DUIs that result in an accident in which someone other than the driver is injured.
 The injured party can be someone who is a passenger in the driver’s car, a passenger or driver in another car, or a bystander.

-2. The person receiving the DUI has a prior felony DUI within the past 10 years.
-The 10-year time period counts backward from the date of incident, not the date of conviction.
+2. The driver has a prior felony DUI within the past 10 years.
+The 10-year time period counts backward from the date of the incident, not the date of conviction.

-3. The person receiving the DUI has at least 3 prior DUIs (felony or misdemeanor) within the past 10 years.
+3. The driver has at least 3 prior DUIs (felony or misdemeanor) within the past 10 years.
 Again, the 10-year time period counts backward from the date of the incident, not the date of conviction.

-The severity of injuries in a drunk driving accident can absolutely determine the charges you might face.
-This sort of sentencing is discretionary on the part of the District Attorney’s Office in Marin County.
-They look at a number of different factors in deciding whether or not a charge should be a misdemeanor or a felony.
+The severity of injuries in a drunk driving accident plays a significant but not definitive role in determining the charges you might face.
+That is because this sort of sentencing is discretionary on the part of the District Attorney’s Office.
+For example, the DA will look at a number of different factors, including:

-For instance, they look at whether or not a case involved injuries.
-They look at enhancements for grave bodily injury and for the number of people in the car.
-They look at the severity of the case all around, and they look at your record and past history.
+Ultimately, they will look at the severity of the case all around, and they will look at your record and past history.

-The specific injuries that might make the difference between, say, a felony and a misdemeanor charge are technically written in the Legal Code, but in practice are sometimes quite unclear.
+That said, the specific injuries can make the difference between a felony and a misdemeanor charge as well.
+In fact, several are technically written in the Legal Code, but in practice are sometimes quite unclear.
 As a rule, though, if the injured party is affected by something like a soft tissue injury or a sore back, the case will typically not lead to a felony on its own.
 It would typically be a misdemeanor with injury (or, in some cases, even without injury).

 On the other hand, DUIs that cause concussions and/or loss of consciousness are typically charged as felonies.
-Broken bones, especially the larger bones in the body, are always charged as a felonies.
-I can’t remember the last time I saw a DUI case that caused a broken bone in the arm or the leg or the back that wasn’t charged as a felony.
+Broken bones, especially the larger bones in the body, are always charged as felonies.

 Cuts and lacerations are especially up to the discretion of the District Attorney’s Office.
 When it comes to that sort of injury in particular, it’s very hard to tell whether the case will be charged as a felony or misdemeanor, whether the cut involved required 2-4 stitches or 12-15 stitches.
 It is simply more case-by-case when it comes to those injuries.

-In all of the above situations, it is imperative to talk to a DUI attorney right away.
-An experienced Marin County DUI attorney can help guide you through steps to take in order to improve your case outcome.
-For instance, they could direct you toward proactive steps you can take to address any alcohol issues you might have, so that down the road you can show the Court and the DA that you are working on these issues, are taking the matter seriously, and therefore are much less likely to re-offend.
+An experienced Marin County DUI attorney can help guide you and advocate for you throughout the process in order to improve the outcome.
+For instance, we could direct you toward proactive steps you can take to address any alcohol issues you might have, so that down the road you can show the Court and the DA that you are working on these issues, are taking the matter seriously, and therefore are much less likely to re-offend.

 Aaron Bortel